bernedom/bernedom.github.io/_posts/2020-04-02-the-art-of-slicing.md

 ## Slicing along stakeholders - better

 A very good and often quite easy practice is, to ensure that each story is tailored to exactly one stakeholder group.
 While it is tempting to create stories that cater to many stakeholder groups at once in the hope of creating more value t often bloats the PBI.
 Most of the time the use-cases of the different stakeholder groups do not match exactly if one looks close enough.
 Maybe the look and feel of the end product might be the same for all, but often different groups to the same thing but want to achieve different results.
 This of course needs a reasonably detailed analysis of the stakeholders.
-Having a stakeholder map or personas are good tools for this.
+A stakeholder map or user-personas are good tools for this.
 Using the word "user" in stories to describe an actor should ring an alarm bell, that the team does not have a clear picture of who the beneficiary of a story is.

 ## Splitting by what - tedious but rewarding